Emeritus and Emerita

 Emeritus nominations

-Any employee or appropriate individual or group may nominate a retiring/retired faculty member or professional staff to receive emeritus/emerita status.
+Any employee, individual or group may nominate a retiring/retired faculty member or professional staff to receive emeritus/emerita status.

 2025 Emeritus Award Recipients